cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 via ``devices`` then Cilium will use that device for direct routing.
 Otherwise, Cilium will use a device with Kubernetes InternalIP or ExternalIP being set.
 InternalIP is preferred over ExternalIP if both exist.
-To change the direct routing device, set the ``nodePort.directRoutingDevice`` helm option, e.g. ``nodePort.directRoutingDevice=eth1``.
+To change the direct routing device, set the ``nodePort.directRoutingDevice`` Helm option, e.g. ``nodePort.directRoutingDevice=eth1``.
 If the direct routing device does not exist within ``devices``, Cilium will add the device to the latter list.
 The direct routing device is used for